NVE/skredview/README.md

 # Compilation
     npm run build

-If you experience problems with compiling the client or if you run Windows and have disabled symlinks during installation of git, switch to the [`widforss/compiled`](https://github.com/widforss/skredview/tree/compiled) branch, where the client is already compiled and symlinks are hard.
+If you experience problems with compiling the client, switch to the [`widforss/compiled`](https://github.com/widforss/skredview/tree/compiled) branch, where the client is already compiled.

-# Run
+# Run development server
-## Unix-like
-    export FLASK_APP=src/main.py
-    python -m flask run

-## Windows Command Prompt
-    set FLASK_APP=src\main.py
-    python -m flask run

-## Windows Powershell
-    $env:FLASK_APP = "src\main.py"
-    python -m flask run
+    python src/main.py